 Miami Design District

 The Miami design district is found in about 18 square blocks of space just north of Midtown Miami.
+It’s approximately 4.5 miles from downtown.
+Get to Mid Beach via the Julia Tuttle Causeway, which crosses the Intracoastal Waterway (ICW) and the Bay.

 Well-known the world over for fashion, art, and fine dining, you’ll find designer boutiques such as Prada and Balenciaga, as well as the Institute of Contemporary Art and a wide array of Michelin-starred restaurants in the Miami Design District.